Arthritis

 - Processed food.
 A diet high in refined and processed foods, deficient in minerals, high in sugar and refined carbohydrates.

-- Acid-forming diet.
-This is mainly from sugar and processed foods.
-There is a full discussion of body acidity and acid-forming foods in my book Grow Youthful.
+- Acid-forming diet, mainly from sugar and processed foods.
 (Alkaline-forming foods are fresh, raw, and mainly fruit and vegetables).

 - Trigger foods.
-These foods will vary depending upon the individual, but they may include oranges and other citrus, strawberries, nightshade vegetables (eggplant/aubergine, peppers, chili, tomatoes, potato, tobacco).
+Allergies and intolerances to foods will vary depending upon the individual, but they may include oranges and other citrus, strawberries, nightshade vegetables (eggplant/aubergine, peppers, chili, tomatoes, potato, tobacco).

 - Pharmaceutical drugs and medications including Tylenol, Prednizone and Cortisone.